 The exposed APIs provide an immutable view of the ledger so that the stored data is either read or appended to, which allows reconstruction of the history of changes to the ledger.
 The following diagram illustrates the architecture of DbLedger.

 The storage layer (Database) which is used to store ledger data durably is elaborated in Data Storage.
 The caching layer (Contract cache and Deon Runtime) which is used to process the DbLedger API efficiently is described in Caching.
 The centralized design of DbLedger with support for logical replication is elaborated in Centralization and Replication in DbLedger.
 DbLedger is implemented as a library in Kotlin and exposed through multiple interfaces (as a REST service and as a Kotlin library that is invoked directly from the client process) which is described in Interfaces.
-DbLedger requires the client code to process the CSL contracts using The sic boilerplate generator or the Language Service.
+DbLedger requires the client code to process the CSL contracts using The sic code generator or the Language Service.

 DbLedger uses a relational database system as the underlying storage layer to store contract-related information durably.
 It uses an ORM (Object-Relational Mapping) library internally to provide portability over multiple relational database systems.
 Consequently, DbLedger allows flexible integration of various relational database systems as the underlying storage layer in the following modes: